kevinandris/kevinandris/README.md

 # Hi there 👋

-Glad seeing you on my Github page, I'm looking for an internship for full-stack website implementations.
+Glad seeing you on my Github page, I'm looking for an internship or graduate programme for full-stack website implementations.
 Feel free to check out my latest pinned projects below ^_^